-Conferring the predicate 'with distinction'
+Conferring the predicate 'cum laude'

-Article 33 The designation 'with distinction' for Master's degree audits
+Article 33 The designation 'cum laude' for Master's degree audits

 - 1. A student can receive the designation 'with distinction' for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the subjects not including the Master Thesis Project is at least 8.0; passes (V) and exemptions (VR) will not be taken into consideration; - b. the number of credits for the subjects for which a pass (V) has been earned or for which an exemption (VR) has been granted may not exceed 20 credits in total. - c.
 The result for the Master Thesis Project is at least 8.5 - d.
-The actual registration period in the programme does not exceed 30 months - 2.
-In special cases the Board of Examiners may decide to grant the designation "with distinction" to a student who does not meet the requirements referred to in subsection 1 if the student in question has shown exceptional skills in the degree programme in question.
+The actual registration period in the programme does not exceed 30 months.
+The starting date of the MSc programme is the first MSc interim examination result date, the date of completion of the MSc programme will be the date of completion of the last course in the programme (laatste onderwijsverplichting). - 2.
+In special cases the Board of Examiners may decide to grant the designation "cum laude" to a student who does not meet the requirements referred to in subsection 1 if the student in question has shown exceptional skills in the degree programme in question.